-One professional driver we know carries a spray canister of 18% pepper spray in a keychain holster, as shown on the left.
+One professional driver we know carries a spray canister of pepper spray in a keychain holster, as shown here.

 This particular pepper spray was acquired at a flea market in Georgia where no identification was required to conduct the transaction and cash was perfectly acceptable as a payment method.

-The trucker ended up buying four canisters of the 18% pepper spray, which is supposed to be the strongest concentration available and also the concentration that law enforcement uses.
+The trucker ended up buying four canisters of the concentration that law enforcement uses.